Plays

 Charlie Johnson Reads All of Proust

-An old man gets a lecture on Proust from his snooty daughter-in- law.
+When an old man dips a Madeleine in his coffee at Starbucks, he gets a lecture on Proust from his snooty daughter-in- law.
 Determined to prove he's no dummy, he decides to read it all, and discovers the epic of his own life.

 Produced by Midnight Theatre Co., St. Louis, 2019